 I was diagnosed with ulcerative colitis in 2004 whilst doing my GCSEs.
 I can only assume the stress of exams started what was perhaps inevitable.
-Thankfully, due to a very supportive and open family, I had caught the disease whilst still ‘mild’ and I responded well to Mezalazine.
+Thankfully, due to a very supportive and open family, I had caught the disease whilst still ‘mild’ and I responded well to mesalazine.

-I’ve mostly had UC under control with this medication, even coming off it completely for a couple of years.
+Since then I had UC under control with this medication, even coming off it completely for a couple of years.
 I then had fairly significant relapse after university and went back on the meds – a high dose and colifoam.
 From this point I sought help from Chinese medicine to adjust eating patterns and now have dedicated myself to an ultra healthy, gluten-free, sugar-free pescatarian diet, yoga and plenty of exercise (despite once being told by a specialist gastroenterologist that diet had no effect!).

 I love to share ideas from my own journey and hear from others for inspiration and health tips.
 UC is part of my life and has influenced my healthy lifestyle choices but I know a relapse can always be just around the corner.
 “Symprove” (a probiotic) was the latest advice I’ve taken and am very pleased with the results so far!
 I feel it has finally settled me into remission.